lpcp-contest/lpcp-contest-2021/problem-1/README.md

 # Problem 1

+_The problem is based on the [Crazy Frog Puzzle](https://www.nearly42.org/vdisk/cstheory/crazyfrog.pdf) and instances are randomly generated._

 You have the control of a little frog, capable of very long jumps, and today is your lucky day!

 The little frog just woke up in an SxS land, with few obstacles and a lot of insects.